Nadreau/notion-meeting-sync-public/README.md

 3. In the left sidebar, click **Secrets and variables** → **Actions**
 4. Click the green **"New repository secret"** button

-Now open the `GITHUB_SECRETS.md` file on your computer (it was created by the wizard).
+Now open the `GITHUB_SECRETS.md` file in your codespace (it was created by the wizard).

 For each secret listed in that file:
 1. Click **"New repository secret"**